2-Navigating the RStudio Interface

 1. Highlight the lines you want to run.

-• Say you have created two separate variables for different words, as well as a third variable that concatenates (combines) those two variables.
-You have also run all of the code line by line as you created each variable (Ctrl + Enter (Windows/Linux) or Cmd + Enter (Mac)).
+• Say you have created two separate R objects for different dimensions of a rectangle, as well as a third object that multiplies those two dimensions to calculate the area.
+You have also run all of the code line by line as you created each object (Ctrl + Enter (Windows/Linux) or Cmd + Enter (Mac)).

 rectangle1.length <- 10 # Line 1